-What Causes Squeaky Floors Under Carpets And What To Do About It
+What to Do About Squeaky Floors Under Carpets

 Choosing carpets isn’t just about picking a soft, comfortable carpet that will look good with your furniture as well.
 Installation is a crucial component of the process — if it’s skimped on, you’ll end up with problems like loose carpet, wrinkles, and yes, squeaky floors.
 Here are some of the main reasons you might have squeaky floors under your carpets.

-The subfloor is what lies underneath the carpet and carpet padding, and might be made of wood planks, plywood, OSB board, or particle board, laid on top of the joists in the floor and attached with nails or screws.
+The subfloor is the layer underneath the carpet and carpet padding.
+It’s usually made of plywood, but can be wood, OSB board, or particle board as well.
+It’s laid on top of the joists in the floor and attached with nails or screws.

-If the joists aren’t level, the subfloor will gradually work the nails loose and cause small gaps to appear between the subfloor and the joists.
+If the joists aren’t level with each other, the subfloor will shift as you walk on it, gradually working the nails loose and causing small gaps to appear between the subfloor and the joists.
 When you step on those gaps, the nail squeaks in the loose hole it has made.

-Usually, this can be solved by using wood screws to more securely attach the subfloor to the joists.
-Unfortunately, this work can’t be done while the carpet is still down, so if this is happening in your house, you’ll have to pull the carpet up to fix the problem.
+The surest way to avoid this problem is to use screws rather than nails to attach your subfloor — if you’re involved in building the house, make sure that your builders take that into consideration.
+Unfortunately, this work can’t be done while the carpet is still down, so if you’ve noticed loose subfloor, you’ll have to pull the carpet up to fix the problem.

-If you’re buying a new house or getting your carpet replaced, ask the installers about your subfloor before they lay the carpet on top of it.
-Good carpet installers will take a few extra moments to explain your subfloor and what you can do about it.
-If our installers can’t help they’ll help to point you in the right direction.
+If you’re buying a new house or getting your carpet replaced, ask the installers about your subfloor before they lay the carpet down on top of it.
+Good carpet installers will take a few extra moments to examine your subfloor, check if it’s loose, and explain what you can do about it.
+If our installers can’t help, they’ll point you in the right direction.

 Usually, subfloors are attached with glue or nails, rather than screws.
+It’s cheaper and faster than using wood screws.
 Oftentimes, a bead of glue is laid along a joist and the subfloor is laid on top.
 If the glue is allowed to sit in the air for too long before the subfloor is laid, it begins to set and doesn’t adhere as well.